 The hypnotic or "trance" state is a normal state of mind that we enter into daily when we are very focused or relaxed, such as when we're watching television, daydreaming, engaged in a creative endeavor, listening to music, driving or reading.
 Hypnosis is a state of highly focused attention or concentration which results in relaxation and heightened suggestibility.
 During a hypnosis session a client may appear to be deeply relaxed or even asleep, yet the mind is very receptive and the client is not asleep or unconscious.
 Hypnosis relaxes the conscious mind in order to re-frame and update the beliefs held by the subconscious mind.

 Habits, phobias and self-critical beliefs are a direct result of subconscious programming.
 A 2010 article by Dr. Bruce Lipton entitled Are You Programmed At Birth? states that scans done of children's brains show that they operate in the theta level, which is also the hypnotic state.
 So we are basically in a hypnotic trance and highly impressionable from birth until the age of about 7 years.
-During these years our critical mind is not developed enough to discriminate between the information we are receiving about ourselves, other individuals or our environment.
+During these years our critical mind is not developed enough to discriminate between the information we are receiving from our parents, culture and community about ourselves, other individuals or our environment.
 Once a child is programmed he/she will typically be influenced 95% by this programming for the remainder of his/her life.
 Dr. Lipton states "The problem is that we download our perceptions and beliefs about life years before we acquire the ability for critical thinking.
 When as young children we download limiting or sabotaging beliefs, those perceptions or mis-perceptions become our truths."

 During a typical hypnosis session, the client is guided by the hypnotist into a deep, meditative state also known as the theta state.
 While in the state of hypnosis, the hypnotist utilizes positive suggestions spoken directly to the subconscious mind.
 Our minds are so powerful that we can harm or heal our bodies with our thoughts.
 Positive and nurturing suggestions received while in the state of hypnosis can help to heal the brain.
 Contrary to popular belief, the client is not induced into an altered state whereby they are under the control of the hypnotist.
 The client has the ability at all times to reject the hypnotist's suggestions.
 The hypnotist controls the trance state to help you achieve your desired goals.